kcl-lang/kcl-lang.io/versioned_docs/version-0.4.4/reference/xlang-api/overview.md

 ## Go API

-Go API is a C-API provided by CGO wrapping KCL, while providing deeper customization features to meet the needs of upper-level tools such as Kusion Engine.
+Go API is a C-API provided by CGO wrapping KCL, while providing deeper customization features to meet the needs of upper-level tools.

 ### Abstract Model